The information provided here is intended to supplement the slide deck and video that you should have received.

 We are to pay you fees of $100 per month per $100K requested should we be unable to return your capital according to the schedule outlined in the Company Agreement and illustrated above.

-Should the fund be accruing or paying fees to any investor for more than two years, the fund is legally obligated to stop lending on land deals and to return capital to all investors as it becomes available.
+Should the fund be accruing or paying fees to any investor for more than two years, the fund is legally obligated to stop issuing new loans and to return capital to all investors as it becomes available.

 Our goal is to return as much of your requested capital as possible within a few days of your request.
 Our ability to do so depends on the amount you request and the fund’s current liquidity.
 If needed, we can generate additional liquidity through the means shown in the following FAQ.